-SQL Sentry from SentryOne is a popular database performance monitoring solution.
+SQL Sentry from SentryOne which is now owned by SolarWinds is another best database performance monitoring solution.
 It collects and displays performance indicators and alerts, and displays necessary events in a calendar style.
 In addition to monitoring, you can run detailed analysis directly on the dashboard to quickly resolve issues.
 The product’s performance dashboard, which provides an exclusive patented storage performance view, shows detailed analysis results for key queries.

 The SQL Sentry dashboard is sometimes criticized for its classic appearance, but it all depends on what an admin wants, it presents all key SQL components and services in a clever way to help you manage your SQL database instance and ensure its availability.
 It offers two modes- Sample and History to go through various performance metrics.
 One can view performance data in colored graphs and charts to get a quick idea about what is going on.

 The tool also has the option to view historical data from the server and compare it with current real-time data.
 These features help generate baselines and optimize database instances and servers.